Skip to content

 As an alternative to yield, the asynchronous version of ResponseHandler, named AsyncResponseHandler, can be used.

-async def foo(handler: AsyncResponseHandler):
+async def start_timer(handler: AsyncResponseHandler):

 # some processing